Hi! Welcome to the 3rd trimester of our pre and postnatal series.

 - Diastasis Recti (DR) (abdominal separation) becomes more prevalent as the uterus pushes the abdomen out.
 See the following tutorial for how and when to check for it.

-The “Rec Check”- How to check for DR
+The “Rec Check”- The NEW Way to Check for DRA

-- Hold head in hands and lift shoulders and head off of the floor.
+2. Hold head in hands and lift shoulders and head.
 This engages the rectus abdominus muscles, allowing to check for a split. !!
 Make sure mom is not overly contracting.
 Otherwise you may not be able to feel it.

-- With 2 fingers, feel the linea alba (middle of the rectus abdominus) for any split (the diastasis recti) in the following 3 locations:
+3. With 2 fingers, feel the linea alba (middle of the rectus abdominus) for any separation or lack of taughtness (the diastasis recti) along the length of the linea alba:

 *The separation can occur in different areas along the linea alba, although it is more commonly found near the belly button.